CiscoDevNet/terraform-provider-cdo/provider/docs/index.md

 ### Required

-- `base_url` (String) The base URL used to communicate with the Cisco CDO platform
+- `base_url` (String) The base CDO URL.
+This is the URL you enter when logging into your CDO account.

 ### Optional

-- `api_token` (String, Sensitive) The API token used to authenticate with the Cisco CDO platform
+- `api_token` (String, Sensitive) The API token used to authenticate with CDO.
+[See here](https://docs.defenseorchestrator.com/c_api-tokens.html#!t-generatean-api-token.html) to learn how to generate an API token.